 - Wingspan: 68.4 meters

 - Operating empty weight: 220,128 kilograms

-Boeing 747 series have spent about 30 years being the biggest kid on the commercial air travel block.
+Boeing 747 series has spent about 30 years being the biggest kid on the commercial air travel block.
 B747-8, which made its first flight in 2010, is the longest passenger airliner in the world.
-And it looks lot more normal than A380 to boot.
+And it looks a lot more normal than A380 to boot.

 - Length: 72.72 meters

 - Wingspan: 79.75 meters

 Airbus started the A3XX program in 1994 while the work on A380 commenced in 2000.
 Back then, it was developed with hub-and-spoke transportation in mind, where huge planes would carry passengers to between transport hubs that would then reroute those passengers to their destinations in smaller jets.
 However, point-to-point prevailed as the model of transportation, leaving the massive A380 – first flown in 2005 – kinda pointless.